 Mane quickly silenced his doubters, becoming a fan favourite on Merseyside due to his attacking flair and ruthless finishing.
-Now a Premier League and Champions League winner, the forward will go down in Anfield history alongside his partners in Liverpool’s world-class attacking trio, Roberto Firmino and Mohamed Salah.
+A Premier League and Champions League winner, the forward will go down in Anfield history alongside his partners in Liverpool’s world-class attacking set-up.

 Planet Sport is here to remind you just how ridiculously good Mane has been since his arrival in English football.